English and British royal mistresses: Other Tudor monarchs

 Henry VIII's three children followed him of the throne, but none of them appears to have had a lover.
-His son Edward VI died before he was sixteen, and was followed by his two sisters Mary I of England and Elizabeth I of England.
-Elizabeth I's status as a 'Virgin Queen' was an important part of her public image.
+His son Edward VI died before he was fifteen, and was followed by his two sisters Mary I of England and Elizabeth I. Elizabeth I's status as a 'Virgin Queen' was an important part of her public image.
 Although she clearly had favourites, there is no clear evidence that any of these was a lover.

 House of Stuart

 James I

 James I, the first of the Stuart monarchs, is widely believed to have been bisexual, as he had a number of intensely emotional relationships with men throughout his life, including Robert Carr, 1st Earl of Somerset and then George Villiers, 1st Duke of Buckingham.
-Whether they were friends or lovers is a controversial subject among historians, with the majority believing that a physical relationship is unlikely.
+Whether they were friends or lovers is a controversial subject among historians, with the majority believing that a physical relationship is likely.
 Before his accession to the English throne in 1603 James had been linked romantically with Esmé Stewart, 1st Duke of Lennox, and with Anne Murray, later Anne Lyon, Countess of Kinghorne.

 Robert Carr, who was Scottish like the King, caught James' attention when he fell off a horse and broke his leg during a tourney.
 The King took a liking to him, nursed him through his injury and even tried to teach him Latin afterwards.
 He rose quickly in the court, first to the rank of knight and then becoming Viscount Rochester, being given a seat in the Privy Council, and being created Earl of Somerset in rapid succession.
 James did not care whether his favourites married or remained single; when Robert Carr expressed love for Frances Howard, a woman already married to Robert Devereux, 3rd Earl of Essex, James had the earlier marriage annulled so that Somerset could lawfully marry Frances.
 They were wedded on 26 December 1613, just two months after the annulment.